IMAC screen goes black unexpectedly

 - Continue holding key until Apple logo appears on screen

-Reboot your machine to return to your usual system operation
+Reboot your machine to return to your usual system operation.
+Back to list

 "Zapping the PRAM" has been the all purpose shock therapy for Apple McIntoshes for decades.
 What this does is delete a series of settings that are kept in "PRAM" (Parameter RAM) which include customizations a user has made, for example mouse movement speed, volume on speakers, etc. By "zapping" the PRAM settings, all of these various settings are wiped clean, and if one of them is the source of the sleep mode kicking in unexpectedly, then your screen black out issue will be solved.
 (You will have to redo your various custom settings again, though.)